ceumicrodata/handbook/onboarding/server.md

 ### Screen

-Working in screen allows users to exit the servers without terminating the running processes.
+Working in screen allows users to exit the server without terminating the running processes.
+Processes started in a screen will also continue running in case of a connection issue.
 Therefore, you should always work in screen when running complex programs that run for longer time.
 For instructions on how to open and close a screen window, see the 'Useful server commands' section below.

 ### Virtual environment